Attorney for Criminal Restitution Hearings

 - full restitution and to be provided with assistance collecting restitution;

 - have any monies or property collected from any person who has been ordered to make restitution be first applied to the restitution owed to the victim before paying any amounts owed to the government; and

 See Art.
 I, § 16, Fla.
 Const.
 (2018).

 Finding an Attorney for a Restitution Hearing in Hillsborough County

-In many criminal cases, the restitution hearing is a very important part of the case.
-When restitution is ordered but the defendant does not pay the restitution as ordered, the court can issue a violation of probation.
+In many criminal cases, the restitution hearing is an essential part of the case.
+When restitution is ordered, but the defendant does not pay the restitution as ordered, the court can issue a warrant for violation of probation.

-Contact the attorneys at Sammis Law Firm if you need to hire an attorney or lawyer to represent you in a criminal case in which you expect restitution to be an important issue.
+Contact the attorneys at Sammis Law Firm if you need to hire an attorney or lawyer to represent you in a criminal case where you expect restitution to be an important issue.

 This article was last updated on Thursday, December 29, 2022.